 - Cheaper parking options

-Lots of drivers don’t realise that they have the right to challenge an unfair penalty and have it seen by an independent adjudicator.
-The Traffic Penalty Tribunal‘s latest statistics show that currently over 60% of appeals result in the motorist not having to pay the penalty, so if you know you’re in the right it’s worth appealing.
+Lots of drivers don’t realise that they have the right to challenge an unfair penalty, and have it seen by an independent adjudicator.
+The Traffic Penalty Tribunal‘s statistics show that currently over 60% of appeals result in a PCN being overturned, so it can definitely be worth appealing.

-Councils now have the power to issue tickets by post within 28 days, so there’s a good chance you won’t get the ticket for several weeks after the alleged offence (and therefore possibly lose the chance to get evidence together to defend yourself).
-But try not to be too disheartened; the Traffic Penalty Tribunal says that the burden of proof is on the council who must show on balance of probabilities that a parking offence occurred.
+Councils now have the power to issue tickets by post within 28 days, so there’s a good chance you won’t receive the ticket for several weeks after the alleged offence.
+Try not to be too disheartened: the Traffic Penalty Tribunal says that the burden of proof is on the council.

-- The first thing to know is that, unlike a speeding ticket, it doesn’t matter if you weren’t driving the car when the PCN was issued – if you’re the owner then you’re liable (unless your car was stolen!).
+- It doesn’t matter if you weren’t driving the car when the PCN was issued.
+If you’re the owner then you’re liable (unless your car was stolen!).

-- If you do receive a ticket, the council has to include information about how to appeal against the PCN – so make sure you use this information, it’s your right!
+- If you do receive a ticket, the council has to include information about how to appeal against the PCN – so make sure you use this information.

 - If you appeal (which must be done in writing) this will usually take you over the 14-day limit.
-So you’ll have to resign yourself to the fact that if you lose the case, you’ll likely have to pay the full whack!
-(You can try asking that the fine be frozen at the lower rate until the resolution of the case, but there’s no guarantee that the council will agree to this).
+So, if you lose the case, you’ll likely have to pay the full whack!

 - You can’t appeal a ticket once you’ve paid the fine.

-According to new website PATROL (Parking and Traffic Regulations Outside London) there are several grounds for appealing against a PCN:
+However, according to website PATROL (Parking and Traffic Regulations Outside London), there are several grounds for appealing against a PCN.